Cofflag/csm3sc/README.md

 `unkxxxx` needs documentation.

-if you find out the usage of any unknown opcode, please add it to the yaml file and send a pull request.
+If you find out the usage of any unknown opcode, please add it to the yaml file and send a pull request.
 Thank you.

 ## tbl.txt